Drahflow/Reningsverk/README.md

 Features
 --------

 * All text.
+No rodents.
 * Edit things in your favorite $EDITOR.
-* Compare initiatives using your favorite $DIFF.
+* Compare initiatives and drafts using your favorite $DIFF.
-* Apply commands across multiple initiatives and suggestions.
+* Apply commands across multiple initiatives and suggestions (and general subentity-ish thingies).
 * Make private notes.
 * Fork existing initatives, or create brand new issues.
 * See what's new.